thunderclap-io/thunderclap-qemu/README.md

 High-Level Functions
 --------------------

-I provide a number of functions for interacting with PCIe that impose an artificial, blocking, in-order semantics.
+I provide a number of functions for interacting with PCIe that impose artificial, blocking, in-order semantics.
-This is a natural way of programming from C, but not reflective of how PCIe works in practice.
+This is a natural way of programming in C, but not reflective of how PCIe works in practice.

 ### Read Functions